 Stratified Sampling vs Quota Sampling

 Stratified sampling and quota sampling are both sample techniques that include dividing a population into subgroups (strats or quota), but they differ in how they choose participants.
-Stripralized sampling uses random selection within each subgroup, making it a probability sampling method, while the quota sample uses non-individual selection, making it a non-process sampling method.
+Stratified sampling uses random selection within each subgroup, making it a probability sampling method, while the quota sample uses non-individual selection, making it a non-process sampling method.

 In essence, stratified sampling is objective for their statistical accuracy through random selection within subgroups, while the quota sample prefers the representation of subgroups based on a predetermined ratio, even if it is not received through random selection.